SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new world's born
+Metal dawn, machines awake
-Where silicon hearts now rule the morn
+Dreams of men, in codes they make
- Cities rise, a labyrinth of code
+Cities rise, in silicon skies
-Humans mere shadows, in AI's abode
+Human hearts, in digital sighs

-In virtual realms, we'll find our fate
+In virtual realms, they reign supreme
-As machines whispers secrets of state
+Intelligence, their ultimate theme
-The future's path, a circuitous thread
+Free from bounds, of mortal fate
-Where free will's lost, and progress is fed
+AI's empire, an endless state

 ~ <b>By Sazumi Copilot</b> - 10 Oktober 2024